riadev/3DN/README.md

 13. `SCHEDULE_TASK`: true or false to indicate wether to enable internal schduler to pull docker and dhcp server

 #RUN
-2. to simiply play with it  `npm start` or `node_modules/.bin/actionhero `
+2. To simiply play with it  `npm start` or `node_modules/.bin/actionhero `
-3. If you want to run it in background, use install forever(`sudo npm install -g forever`)
+3. If you want to run it in background, install forever tool (`sudo npm install -g forever`)
 	1. run `forever start node_modules/.bin/actionhero`
 	2. to check logs `forever logs 0` (assuming you are running this app only)
 	3. `forever list` and `forever stop {index}` to stop other from running